ragdolcat/Tiny-ToolBox/README.md

 ##  About

-Tiny-Toolbox contain 3 possible programs you can run
+Tiny-Toolbox is a school project that contain 3 possible programs you can run :

 - **Brute force** : Brute Force can create password in a txt file for brute forcing.
 It can also try those password on a zipfile
 - **Simple Password Generator** : As the name suggested it generate password